 Did I sound like the idea of eating coconut oil in capsules is bad?

-Kind of, because not only it’s costly, but it’s not practical for those who truly want to get more beyond just taking coconut oil orally for its massive health benefits.
+Guess so, because not only it’s costly, but it’s not practical for those who truly want to get more beyond just taking coconut oil internally for its health benefits.

-Like for example, if you want to moisturize your dry skin with coconut oil, then aren’t you going to squeeze it out of the softgel in order to apply coconut oil to your skin?
+Like for example, if you want to use coconut oil for daily skin care, you’d have to squeeze it out of the softgel in order to apply coconut oil to your skin, right?
 Or get a separate jar of coconut oil for skin care that increases your cost of living?

 Honestly, it really does come in handy for busy people on the go.
 All you need is open the lid and pop the number of coconut oil pills required.